 I began to learn about ethics and integrity as a very young child in a family where "doing it right" was the only option.
 I was blessed to grow up hearing about how your reputation is priceless and you must always guard it and act in ways that enhance that reputation.
 As a result, my biggest debt is to my parents, the late Harry R. and Bernadette Prendergast Nelson (formerly of New Hartford, New York), and my brother, James V. Nelson of Pasadena, California.
 My parents worked tirelessly to set Jim and me on the right path, and Jim's generosity and enthusiastic support encouraged me not only to teach ethics but also to write this book.
-(Jim proved to me that one can be an investment banker and have high ethical standards, and I'm very proud of him.)
+(Jim proved to me that one can be an investment banker and xxii Acknowledgments have high ethical standards, and I'm very proud of him.)
 I'm also grateful to Jim's wife, Susan, for her many encouraging words of support and for giving our family its two most precious additions, Conor Vincent and James Patrick Nelson.
+Recently, I was delighted to hear one of my nephews opine about business success.
+He said, "I want to work for a good company and when I say 'good,' I don't mean just profitable.
+I mean I want to work for a company that does good things."
+He could not have made me happier.

-Thanks to my dearest friends, for their friendship, love, and support: Debra Besch, Loren Hart, Rose Ciotta, Elizabeth Dow, Carol Dygert, Ann Frazier Hedberg, and Gail Martin.
-Thanks also to the educational institutions that provided me with a sound footing in values: Utica Catholic Academy in Utica, New York, and the College of Mount St. Vincent in Riverdale, New York.
+Thanks to my dearest friends, for their friendship, love, and support: Debra Besch, Loren Hart, Elizabeth Dow, Carol Dygert, and Gail Martin.
+Thanks also to the educational institutions that provided me with a sound footing in values: Utica Catholic Academy (UCA) in Utica, New York, and the College of Mount St. Vincent in Riverdale, New York.
+A special thank you to Rev. Laurence Kennedy, who not only taught me philosophy and ethics at UCA, but who also corresponded with me afterward, trying to answer this young girl's questions about morality and our obligations to others.

 If I had ever known how much fun it is to teach, I might have made the transition to academia much earlier.
-Many thanks to the deans at the Fox School of Business at Temple University-including Moshe Porat, Rajan Chandran, and Diana Breslin Knudson, who took a chance on my teaching ability-and thanks to my many students past and present, who have enriched my life in ways I could not have imagined.
-Sincere thanks also to my many colleagues at Temple, who were so welcoming to this corporate refugee and who made me feel so much a part of this wonderful institution, especially Norm Baglini, Gary Blau, Debbie Campbell, Deanna Geddes, Terry Halbert, and John McClendon.
+Many thanks to the deans at the Fox School of Business at Temple University-including Moshe Porat, Rajan Chandran, Diana Breslin Knudson, and Debbie Campbell, who took a chance on my teaching ability-and thanks to my many students past and present, who have enriched my life in ways I could not have imagined.
+Sincere thanks also to my many colleagues at Temple, who were so welcoming to this corporate refugee and who make me feel so much a part of this wonderful institution, especially Deanna Geddes, John McClendon, Andrea Brooks Lopez, Debbi Casey, and Kathleen Voss.